HoneyHoneyTeam/3in1-WIFI-MultiBoard-with-Screen/README.md

 - Simply plug the board into the Flipper Zero, use the toggler to select one of the three chipsets and confirm the selection, then choose one of the relative apps on the Flipper, and you're good to go.
 - The nRF24 and CC1101 chipsets do not require additional firmware to function.
 Most Flipper Zero firmware, including Momentum, Unleashed, and others, support them natively.
-- The ESP32 requires Marauder firmware to function, and it has already been pre-loaded.
+- The ESP32 requires Marauder firmware to function, and it comes pre-loaded with the firmware on the ESP32 chipset.

 <br/>

 ## CC1101 Amplifier Explanation

 The switch at the back of the board is for the SubGHz CC1101 amplifier.
 (The switch can be accessed by disassembling the 3D-printed case.)
-- When the switch is set to **TX**, it **amplifies the transmitting signal** of the Sub chipset.
+- When the switch is set to **TX**, it **amplifies the transmitting signal** of the CC1101 chipset.
 - When the switch is set to **RX**, it **amplifies the receiving signal** of the CC1101 chipset.
-- Both transmitting and receiving signals of the chipset function normally, regardless of the switch position;
+- Both transmitting and receiving signals of the CC1101 chipset function normally, regardless of the switch position;

 <br/>